Key findings

 | Non-binary or other | 0.5% |

-Patients have used NewDoc from all eight Australian states and territories — New South Wales, Victoria, Queensland, Western Australia, South Australia, Tasmania, the Australian Capital Territory, and the Northern Territory.
-State-level shares are intentionally withheld to keep the report at the level of demographic pattern rather than operational coverage detail.
+Patients have used NewDoc from all eight Australian states and territories: New South Wales, Victoria, Queensland, Western Australia, South Australia, Tasmania, the Australian Capital Territory, and the Northern Territory.

 Gender share is computed from a sample of recent active NewDoc patient profiles with a recorded gender; profiles with no recorded gender are excluded from the share calculation.
 Age data is not published because NewDoc's analytics interface treats date of birth as PII and does not surface it in aggregate queries.